 The foundation of any natural resource protection effort also requires technical and scientific information in order to effectively communicate the causes and consequences of environmental problems.

 For all of these projects, the WCRC provided project management and collected the field data, conducted the stream stability assessment, developed the restoration design along with construction drawings and specifications, obtained and coordinated construction materials, obtained required permitting and flood plain management approval, provided construction oversight, and developed and implemented site re‐vegetation plans.
 The WCRC continues to monitor, evaluate, and maintain all of these sites.
 Implementation of these projects has resulted in the reduction of sediment and phosphorus loadings in the Beaver Lake and Illinois River watersheds.
-The stream restoration projects have protected city parks, utility infrastructure, a historic cemetery, and private property during high flow events including the 2011, 2015, and 2017 flooding in Washington County.
+The stream restoration projects have protected city parks, utility infrastructure, a historic cemetery, and private property during high flow events including the 2011, 2015, 2017, 2019 flooding in Washington County.
 Through the success of these projects, the WCRC has been able to secure additional funding to restore additional streams, improving water quality and aquatic habitats throughout Arkansas.